Punch-Drunk/san-diego-bird-classifier/README.md

 - Model evaluation

 ### Motivation
 Identifying bird species in the wild is a challenging task for both amateur birders and researchers.
 Manual identification is time-consuming, error-prone, and often requires expert knowledge.
 As someone who enjoys photographing and identifying birds on my hikes, I wanted to use advancements in machine learning to build a tool that would help me identify birds with more accuracy.
-This project aims to build a robust bird species classifier using transfer learning on the EfficientNetV2 architecture, trained on around 280,000 labeled bird images across the 530 species that can be observed in San Diego county.[^1].
+This project combines my interest in birding with deep learning and aims to build a robust bird species classifier using transfer learning on the EfficientNetV2 architecture, trained on around 280,000 labeled bird images across the 530 species that can be observed in San Diego county.[^1].
-This project combines my interest in birding with deep learning, with the goal of creating a tool that can assist birdwatchers, researchers, and educators in identifying birds from photos more easily and accurately.
+This tool that can assist birdwatchers, researchers, and educators in identifying birds from photos more easily and accurately.

 [^1]: [San Diego County Bird Atlas](https://sdplantatlas.org/BirdAtlas/BirdPages.aspx)